Alan130287/Notes/Combined Task and Motion Planning Through an Extensible Planner-Independent Interface Layer.md

 5. Glance over the references, mentally ticking off the ones you've already read.

 `Five Cs`:
-1. `Category`: What type of paper is this?
-A measurement paper?
-An analysis of an existing system?
-A description of a research prototype?
+1. `Category`: Traditional method which is incomprehensible.
 2. `Context`: Which other papers is it related to?
 Which theoretical bases were used to analyze the problem?
 3. `Correctness`: Do the assumption appear to be valid?
 4. `Contribution`: What are the paper's main contribution?